uwe-app/website/site/docs/publish/amazon-web-services.md

 ## Redirects

-An exception to the default *sync* behavior is the handling of redirects which is a merge operation that attempts to preserve older redirects in the bucket.
-The reason for preserving redirects is that as you update your site and change `permalink` values it is better that people's bookmarks (using previous permalinks) are still respected whenever possible.
+An exception to the default sync behavior is the handling of redirects which is a merge operation that attempts to preserve older redirects in the bucket.
+The reason for preserving redirects is that as you update your site and change `permalink` values it is better that people's bookmarks are still respected whenever possible.

-Consider a page that has a `permalink` of`/article-name/` and a destination of `/posts/article-name/`; when the site is published a redirect will be created from the permalink to the destination URL.
+Consider a page that has a `permalink` of `/article-name/` and a destination of `/posts/article-name/`; when the site is published a redirect will be created from the permalink to the destination URL.

 Any person that visits the page and creates a bookmark will be using the permalink which redirects to the article URL.
 Now if you decide to change the permalink to `/new-article-name/` and publish a new version of the site the old redirect will continue to work!